ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 ### Grid Options

-The grid options provide ag-Grid with the details needed to render.
+The grid options provide AG Grid with the details needed to render.
 At a minimum you should provide the columns (columnDefs) and the rows (rowData).

 ## Basic AngularJS 1.x Example

-<grid-example title='Basic AngularJS 1.x ag-Grid' name='basic' type='vanilla' options='{ "exampleHeight": 250, "extras":  ["angularjs1"] }'></grid-example>
+<grid-example title='Basic AngularJS 1.x AG Grid' name='basic' type='vanilla' options='{ "exampleHeight": 250, "extras":  ["angularjs1"] }'></grid-example>

 ## Events & Digest Cycle

-For AngularJS 1.x - ag-Grid does not not fire events inside an Angular JS digest cycle.
+For AngularJS 1.x - AG Grid does not not fire events inside an Angular JS digest cycle.
 This is done on purpose for performance reasons, as there are many events fired, even if you don't listen to them.
 Firing the digest cycle for each one would kill performance.
 So you may want to $scope.$apply() after you handle the event.

 ## Destroy

-If using ag-Grid's AngularJS direction, you do not need to manually clean up the grid.
+If using AG Grid's AngularJS direction, you do not need to manually clean up the grid.
 The grid ties in with the AngularJS 1.x lifecycle and releases all resources when the directive is destroyed.

 ## Advanced AngularJS 1.x Example